Stensel8/Scripts/README.md

 # Scripts Repository

-Quick installer scripts for common tools.
-Run directly from GitHub without downloading.
+Quick installer scripts for my most used tools.
+Run directly from GitHub or download and modify as needed.

+Most scripts are changed to fit my own needs, but can always be easily modified for your own use.

 ## Bash